bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

 agent status report endpoint it will continue scaling down until the threshold or currentWorkLoadMin is reached.
 In this way it will scale in a more controlled way

+## Removal of an empty cluster when demand decreases

+The system will delete an OSD cluster, let's call it `clusterA`, from the pool of available clusters when the following conditions are met:

+  * `clusterA` is empty i.e there are no longer any Kafka instances on `clusterA`
+  * `clusterA` is in a ready state
+  * `clusterA` has at least one sibling cluster that satisfies these conditions:
+    * Has the same Cloud Provider as `clusterA`
+    * In the same region as `clusterA`
+    * That sibling is also in a 'ready' state

+Once all of these conditions are met, it is safe to assume that deletion of `clusterA` shall not lead to any disruption of service and subsequently it's status is changed to *deprovisioning*.

+A call is then made to OCM to delete it.
+`clusterA` is then *soft deleted* from from the database.
+`clusterA`'s external dependencies are then removed:
+This step consists of removing the keycloak client created for this cluster's IDP along with removing the kas-fleetshard-operator service account.